EN FR

 • Jean-Pierre Merlet has got an Emeritus research director position at INRIA and an emeritus senior chair of 3IA Côte d’Azur since December 2023.

-• Jean-Pierre Merlet is active in the "Robotics in Provence" industrial cluster.
+• Jean-Pierre Merlet is a nominator for the Japan’s Prize and is active in the "Robotics in Provence" industrial cluster.

 • Yves Papegay is a member of the OpenMath Society, building an extensible standard for representing the semantics of mathematical objects.

-• Eric Wajnberg is an appointed member of the Academic Committee of the Hebrew University of Jerusalem, since June 2022, for four years.
-He has been an appointed member of the International Advisory Board of the “International Center for Excellence in Biological Control”, from August 2018 to August 2023.
+• Eric Wajnberg is an appointed member of the Academic Committee of the Hebrew University of Jerusalem, an appointed member of the International Advisory Board of the “International Center for Excellence in Biological Control”.

-• Yves Papegay is the head of local CUMI (Committe of users of the numerical resources and tools).
+• Yves Papegay is the head of local CUMI (Committee of users of the numerical resources and tools).

 10.2 Teaching - Supervision - Juries